pavoni/pyloopenergy/README.md

 PyLoopEnergy
 ======

-This provides a python API to [Loop Energy](https://www.your-loop.com) who provide electrocity and monitors.
+This provides a python API to [Loop Energy](https://www.your-loop.com) who provide electricity and monitors.

 It uses their service to provide readings that are updated every 10 seconds for electrricity, and the gas every 15 minutes.